© 2022 GOECO | All rights reserved

 Laundry: Washing machines are available for use on-site.

-Food: Lunch will be provided every day except for Wednesday when volunteers will be on an excursion.
+Food: Lunch will be provided every day except for non-work days when you are not on site at the sanctuary.
 Groceries to make breakfast are provided.
-Dinner is not included, and volunteers will have to buy groceries on Sunday and Wednesday to prepare their own evening meal.
+Dinner is not included, and volunteers will have to buy groceries on Sunday and on weekly shopping trip (Thursday) to prepare their own evening meal.

-Every Wednesday the volunteer group will decide amongst themselves where to go on excursion within the Overberg area.
-Sundays are free days for volunteers to get out and explore on their own.
-Please note that these activities are at at volunteers’ own cost.
-Some optional destinations and opportunities include the following:
+Every Thursday, the volunteer group will decide amongst themselves where to go on excursion within the Overberg area.
+Saturdays and Sundays are free days for volunteers to get out and explore on their own.
+Please note that these activities are at volunteers’ own cost.
+Some optional destinations and opportunities include:

 Shark Cage Diving

-For the fearless volunteers, we suggest the popular tourist activity of cage diving with greak white sharks!
+For the fearless volunteers, we suggest the popular tourist activity of cage diving with great white sharks!

 For marine life lovers, South Africa has several areas that are popular for whale watching, either onboard or from land.